 What is the appropriate time step to use in estimating parameters for, and projecting short rates using, the CIR model?
-Can estimates based on daily time series data be used in an interest rate model that projects short rates at a monthly time interval?
+Can we use estimates based on daily time series data in an interest rate model that projects short rates at a monthly time interval?

-The parameter estimates for instantaneous drift and volatility for the CIR interest rate model obtained from historical short rates data are dependent on the time series of rates used for the exercise.
-If a daily short rate series is used the resulting parameters are daily estimates of the parameters; if a monthly series is used the parameters will be monthly estimates.
+The parameter estimates for instantaneous drift and volatility for the CIR interest rate model that we obtain from historical short rates data are dependent on the time series of rates we use for the exercise.
+If we use a daily short rate series the resulting parameters are daily estimates of the parameters; if we use a monthly series, the parameters will be monthly estimates.

-This follows from the general recursive expression that is derived for r(ti) = γ(1 – e-к∆t) + e-к∆tr(ti–1) + ɛ(ti) using a discretization process of the CIR interest rate model.
+This follows from the derived general recursive expression for r(ti) = γ(1 – e-к∆t) + e-к∆tr(ti-1) + ɛ(ti) using a discretization process of the CIR interest rate model.
 The interval [0; T] is evenly divided into N subintervals with ti = i T/N for i = 1, 2, …, n.
-Each time-step is calculated as ∆t = ti – ti–1.
+Which calculates each time-step as ∆t = ti – ti-1.

 Parameters estimated using a time step of ∆t are the: